Sales

 FAQ: Prospect ghosting after demos

-Why do prospects ghost after a demo?
+Why do prospects ghost after demos?

-How do you re-engage a prospect who ghosted?
+How do you re-engage a ghosted prospect?

 Written by